Wyndham Lathem: Career

 Lathem was a post-doctoral fellow at Washington University School of Medicine in molecular microbiology from 2003 to 2007 in the laboratory of Bill Goldman, now professor and chair of microbiology and immunology at the University of North Carolina in Chapel Hill.
 Goldman described Lathem as "very competitive in terms of getting NIH [National Institutes of Health] funding for his work ... and is respected for high quality research".

 Until his employment was terminated on August 4, 2017, Lathem was associate professor of microbiology-immunology in the Feinberg School of Medicine at Northwestern University.
 His research relates to how pathogenic bacteria, specifically Yersinia pestis, the Black Death plague, cause disease in human beings and how the bacterium has evolved over time.
 In 2016 he spoke at the University of North Carolina at Chapel Hill School of Medicine on "Your Own Worst Enemy: How Yersinia pestis Turns the Body Against Itself."
 In 2017, he presented on "From Mild to Murderous: How Yersinia pestis Evolved to Cause Pneumonic Plague".

 Arrest

-In early August 2017, he and Andrew Warren were detained in connection with the July 27, 2017 fatal stabbing of Trenton Cornell-Duranleau that occurred at Lathem's apartment in Chicago.
+In early August 2017, he and Andrew Warren were detained in connection with the July 27, 2017, fatal stabbing of Trenton Cornell-Duranleau that occurred at Lathem's apartment in Chicago.
 On August 4 Lathem turned himself in to police in Oakland, California, and Warren turned himself in to police in San Francisco.
 He was returned to Chicago on August 18.
-He remains incarcerated in Chicago's Cook County Jail, where he is awaiting trial.
-He has entered a plea of "not guilty" to murder charges.
-During the COVID-19 Pandemic, Lathem's lawyers applied for bail, so he could assist in researching the virus, but his application was denied.
+During the COVID-19 pandemic, Lathem's lawyers applied for bail, so he could assist in researching the virus, but his application was denied.
 Lathem was found guilty on October 7, 2021.
+On January 25, 2022, he was sentenced to 53 years in prison by Cook County Criminal Court Judge Charles Burns.